Skip to Main Site Navigation Skip to Content Skip to Footer

 • Your schedule so you can identify days that generally that work for you

 Please note: We may not be able to accommodate all faculty interested in leading a TLC this academic year.
 If more proposals are submitted than can be accommodated, decisions will be made based on ensuring a range of different kinds of topics by faculty from a variety of disciplines and backgrounds, as well as institutional needs.
-It is anticipated that eight TLCs will be scheduled this year.
+It is anticipated that four TLCs will be scheduled this spring.

 Logistics: